mastodon/fediverse_auxiliary_service_provider_specifications/discovery/v0.1/02_content_ingestion.md

 [FEP-5feb](https://codeberg.org/fediverse/fep/src/branch/main/fep/5feb/fep-5feb.md)
 to determine if a creator has opted in to discovery.

-### Subscribing To And Receiving New Content
+### Subscribing To, Requesting And Receiving Content

 #### Managing Subscriptions (FASP => Fediverse Server)

-In order to subscribe to new content, FASPS can subscribe to events by making a `POST` call to the `/discovery/event_subscriptions` endpoint on the fediverse server.
+In order to subscribe to new content, FASPs can subscribe to events by making a `POST` call to the `/discovery/event_subscriptions` endpoint on the fediverse server.